 - If you are a member of staff struggling to juggle a range of complex responsibilities (of which work is only one), please don't feel that you have to do it all.
 We are not expected to carry on as normal at this time.
 Speak with your line manager about what you can do.
 Be realistic.
-If you are not able to respond to requests, you should feel free to say so without any fear of repercussions. - When looking at working arrangements, flexibility is the key, even more so in the current context.
+If you are not able to respond to requests or complete your normal working hours (once you have discussed any workarounds with your manager), you should feel free to say so without any fear of repercussions.
+The University's Covid-19 Pay Policy sets out how the University will support those staff who, despite their best endeavours, are unable to work normally/who are affected by the pandemic. - Likewise, if you are a member of staff prioritised for a return to campus and you have concerns about safety, please talk with your line manager about your concerns and seek reassurance.
+We want to be as supportive as possible in these circumstances, whilst at the same time bearing in mind our commitment to our students and taking into account the current Government policy and guidance. - When looking at working arrangements, flexibility is the key, even more so in the current context.
 Be aware that a call booked for 2.00pm may not happen at precisely 2.00pm because other priorities take over.
 Know that that is OK.
-Talk about how you can make other arrangements and what is possible for you.
+Talk about how you can make other arrangements and what is possible for you. - If you are a line manager with staff who have joined us during the pandemic and have had limited opportunities to meet colleagues face-to-face, it's still a good idea to hold a COPE discussion with these staff to ensure they have all the support they need at this time.
+We are still holding regular virtual Induction events so that new colleagues can get to know people outside their immediate area.